HughesNet Internet in Tennessee at a Glance

 HughesNet Availability in Tennessee

 HughesNet satellite internet is available to virtually 100% of Tennessee residents and businesses.
 Because the service relies on a satellite dish communicating with an orbiting spacecraft rather than cables in the ground, there are no coverage gaps based on distance from a central office or cable head-end.
-Tennessee's 7 million residents are distributed among three grand divisions, but the state's 42,144 square miles include mountain hollows, plateau communities, and Delta farmland with poor broadband access.
+Tennessee's 7 million residents are distributed among three grand divisions.
+The state's 42,144 square miles include mountain hollows, plateau communities, and Delta farmland with poor broadband access.

 Tennessee's Great Smoky Mountains create line-of-sight challenges in deep coves, but most Tennessee properties have adequate satellite reception.
 The Cumberland Plateau and west Tennessee offer excellent, mostly flat terrain for dish installation.
 Professional installation ensures your dish is optimally positioned for the best possible signal quality at your specific location in Tennessee.